SJTU-IPADS/ugache/README.md

 cd criteo
 bash criteo.sh
 ```
-Depending on your network, downloading and preprocessing full criteo TB dataset may take up to 24 hours and around 2TB disk volume.
+Depending on your network, downloading and preprocessing full criteo TB dataset may take up to 24 hours and consume around 2TB disk volume.
 The final dataset in `processed` occupies 700GB.

 ## Reproducing the Results
-Our experiments have been automated by scripts.
-Each figure in our paper is treated as one experiment and is associated with a subdirectory in `ugache/eval`.
+Our experiments have been automated using scripts.
+Each figure in our paper is considered as one experiment and is associated with a subdirectory in `ugache/eval`.
 The script will automatically run the experiment, save the logs into files, parse the output data from the files, and plot corresponding figure.

 ```bash
 tree /ugache/eval -L 2